 The final in a sequence of three, focus on real-world design tasks and discussion of professional practices to prepare the student for employment and/or upper division coursework.
 Portfolio-quality graphic design work will be produced and may include a personal identity and self-promotional package.
-Recommended concurrent enrollment with ART 215 - Portfolio Development.
-[HB, SE]
+[HB,SE]